 Customer satisfaction is an important aspect of successful business.
 So, every business should maintain a good relationship with its customers to enhance loyalty and increase profit.
-Many tourists participate in paragliding in Pokhara.
-Its revenue contribution is Rs.
-300 million to Rs.
-500 million per year.
-This research aims to assess the overall satisfaction of customers in paragliding through measurement of perceived service quality and perceived service value applying descriptive and analytical methods.
-The former is measured by the constructs: Reliability, Assurance, Tangibility, Empathy, and Responsiveness while the latter is measured by the constructs: Price, Scenery, and Thrill.
+This research considers 'gender' as a moderator in the causal relationship between service quality/ value dimensions and overall satisfaction of customers in paragliding through measurement of perceived service quality and perceived service value by applying descriptive and analytical methods.
+Perceived service quality is measured by the constructs: Reliability, Assurance, Tangibility, Empathy, and Responsiveness while perceive service value is measured by the constructs: Price, Scenery, and Thrill.
 The landing site near Phewa Lake was chosen as the study area.
 A convenient sample of 150 respondents was selected for the study.
-Questionnaire was constructed to elicit primary data on independent variables and was evaluated on five-point Likert Scale.
+Questionnaire was constructed to elicit primary data on independent variables and was evaluated on fivepoint Likert Scale.
 Focused group discussions supplemented the study.
-Mean score of different variables revealed that the contribution of perceived service quality to customer satisfaction is higher than that of perceived service value.
-Among the four significant variables- Reliability, Price, Scenery, and Thrill, the Reliability has higher contribution in Perceived Service Quality measurement.
+Gender-wise mean score of different variables revealed that the contribution of perceived service quality to customer satisfaction is higher than that of perceived service value for both the genders.
+Among the three significant variables- Reliability, Price, and Thrill, the Reliability has higher contribution in Perceived Service Quality measurement.
 Similarly, the Price has higher contribution in Perceived Service Value Measurement.
-Overall, the level of satisfaction in paragliding among customers is found good.
+Overall, the gender-wise level of satisfaction in paragliding among customers is found good.
 Further studies are needed to establish causal relationship between customer satisfaction and other demographic variables.

-Keywords: Customer satisfaction, Paragliding, Perceived, service quality, service value
+Keywords: Customer satisfaction, paragliding, perceived, service quality, service value